saref/bayan/README.md

 resolution is the resolution parameter in the modularity function.

 ## Returns:
-modularity of the returned solution.
+modularity value of the returned partition.

-optimality_gap is the maximum percentage difference between the modularity of the returned solution and optimal solution.
+optimality_gap is the guaranteed upperbound of the percentage difference between the modularity of the returned returned and the maximum modularity.

-community is a nested list describing the community partition of the returned solution.
+community is a nested list describing the community assignment of the returned partition.

 # Installing Gurobi with a free academic license